bbrodt/uberfire-docs/docs/tutorial/createUfTasks.md

 #Creating UF Tasks Project

-Your UF Tasks project will follow the standard Maven project layout.
-So let's create it using our archetype.
+Our UF Tasks project will follow the standard Maven project layout, so let's create it using our archetype.

 ## Cloning Uberfire

 First, let's clone the Uberfire repository, so we have the most recent archetype available.
-Go to your preferred directory and run one of the following commands:
+From the command line, go into your preferred git directory and run one of the following commands:

 HTTPS mode:
 ```